-Keep your message clean and easy to read.
 Focus on writing clear, strong text to hook your reader and limit the number of images you put in your email.
-Try sticking with one powerful or relevant picture that will complement that nature of your email.
+Try sticking with one powerful or relevant picture that will complement the nature of your email.

-Consistency is key.
 As part of your newsletter strategy, define how often you want to reach out to your subscribers.
 Make sure you are maintaining a consistent schedule, especially when you’re just starting out.
-Whether your contact list has 5 or 500 people, the most important thing you can do is to keep showing up.
+At a minimum, aim for a monthly email update or newsletter.
+If you leave too much time between your emails, you risk more unsubscribed or unopened emails.
+Whether your contact list has 5 or 500 people, consistency will help build trust and familiarity with your audience.